GoogleChrome/omnitone/README.md

 The rotation matrix (3x3, row-major) of the decoder can be updated inside of the graphics render loop.
 This operation rotates the entire sound field.
 The matrix commonly is derived from the orientation quaternion of the head-mounted display.

 Find the example code to see how to extract the rotation matrix from the quaternion.
-Also SAR converts the coordinate system from WebGL space to the audio space internally, so you need not to transform the matrix manually.
+Also Omnitone converts the coordinate system from WebGL space to the audio space internally, so you need not to transform the matrix manually.

 ```js
 // Rotate the sound field.